Introduction to Monitoring and Reporting

 Achieving our National Energy Targets

-All public bodies, including schools, must improve their energy efficiency by 33% by 2020.
-It is equivalent to 4,581 GWh across the entire sector (primary energy equivalent).
-It is up to each individual organisation to determine how the target can be best achieved.
+All public bodies, including schools, must achieve a 51% reduction in energy-related greenhouse gas (GHG) emissions and a 50% improvement in energy efficiency by 2030.
+It is up to each individual organisation to determine how the targets can be best achieved.
 We are here to help.

 There is a real business case for investing in better energy management in the Public Sector: